ruan-xian/swamp/README.txt

 		microc/
 		hw2Q1/

-2. To run our tests, you can type "make test" from the base directory.
+2. To run our calc tests, you can type "make test" from the base directory.
 This makes all the files and runs the run_tests.sh script.
 The script will display expected output as well as actual output (which may be an error).

-	ALICE ONCE YOU ADD PRINTING ALSO DETAIL HOW WE CAN PRINT THE LEXED AND PARSED OUTPUT
+	To print out the parsed programs, you can type "make print_test" from the base directory.
+	This makes print_test.native and runs the run_print_tests.sh script.
+The script will display the name of the program, the program itself, and either the parsed program or a fatal_error if the program cannot be parsed.

 3. Currently, we support the following features: int, float, char, and string types and literals